Call dispatch, threading, timing, and batching

 2. Java bridge thread reads the message

 The bridge thread (one per script) reads from Python's stdout in a blocking loop.
-Each message is parsed and passed to handleMessage(), which routes by type.
+Each message is deserialized (from msgpack or JSON, depending on the negotiated format) and passed to handleMessage(), which routes by type.

 3. Thread safety check